bntjah/lancache/README.md

     * Added missing } on line 56 of Microsoft conf
 * 8-03-2017 bn_
     * Added 2 Steam URLs to Unbound.Conf as posted in Multiplay Github
+* 10-17-2017 bn_
+    * Added Sony DNS to Unbound.Conf as posted by Muffeee in issues
+    * Added Glyph Support (Still needs testing)

 ## Installation